 We recognise that the Pupil Premium funding is allocated to children as a means of addressing some of the issues associated with social disadvantage and in particular, in narrowing and hopefully eventually closing, any gap in attainment.
 In making appropriate provision for this we also acknowledge that not all pupils who have been in receipt of free school meals are socially disadvantaged.
 We also recognise that that not all pupils who are socially disadvantaged are registered or have qualified for free school meals.

-For 2017-18 the allocated Pupil Premium for this school is £159,080 (an increase of nearly £37,00 from last year).
-This is calculated on the basis of £1300 per eligible pupil and approximately 60% of our pupils are currently eligible.
+For 2020-2021 the allocated Pupil Premium for this school is £163,722 (a slight increase from last year).
+This is calculated on the basis of £1345 (£2345 LAC and post LAC) per eligible pupil and approximately 50% of our pupils are currently eligible.
 The funding will be used in a variety of ways to support children's progress and attainment including their emotional well-being.
 Major areas of spending will be on the provision of 'early intervention’ which is a dedicated to raising the achievements, progress and aspiration of children across the Academy.
 In addition, we are investing heavily in new a new curriculum that incorporates a broad and balanced input to children that will enhance their literacy and numeracy skills across the whole curriculum.
 Finally, we are using some of the funding to support our aim to raise pupil aspirations – that is for all pupils to seriously consider studying at university – so that there is no barrier.

 We hope that, by providing the above, we will give every pupil, but especially pupils who may have had a disadvantaged start in life, the opportunities to ‘catch up’ with their peers.
 This will enable them to continue successfully into secondary education and then to study at university for a degree if they so wish.
 A university education significantly improves the chances of securing a well-paid and fulfilling job.